Continuing professional development

 How to apply

-You must read the following guide to applying online below before starting your application.
-It will ensure that you are ready to proceed, as well as answer many common questions.
+You must read this guide to applying online before starting your application.
+It will answer questions we frequently receive and ensure we are ready to proceed with your application.

 Do I have to apply online?